 English Language Institute (ELI)

-The English Language Institute provides advanced English language instruction to non-native speakers of English who enroll at the University who already meet general MET, TOEFL or IELTS requirements and who already have a high level of English proficiency.
+The English Language Institute provides advanced English language instruction to non-native speakers of English who enroll at the University who already meet general TOEFL, IELTS, MET, or Duolingo requirements and who already have a high level of English proficiency.
 It offers students courses in English for Academic Purposes to continue to polish English skills at an advanced collegiate level in the summer prior to enrollment.

 All international students at the University of Michigan need both a passport from their home governments and a temporary visa from the United States.
 Above all, these documents provide you with proof of residence as well as highly reliable forms of identification.
 Because you will need the visa before you enter the United States, it’s a good idea to apply for it when you apply for your passport (if you haven’t already done so).
 At the latest, you should receive a valid visa a few months before your studies begin at U-M. In order to receive your visa, enrolling students must first fill out the Financial Resources Statement.